-It soon becomes evident, no matter where you look online, that when it comes to pamphlet vs brochure printing, many people are not sure how they are different.
+It soon becomes evident, no matter where you look online, that many people are not sure about pamphlet and brochure difference.

 There can also be many conflicting definitions to describe pamphlet vs brochure and the differences in definitions can be between different countries and even between various regions within the same country.